**Amended by DBM Board on 10/28/25

 If you pull out of a tournament after the draw, a valid reason must be given to return your entry fee.
 The other party affected will be entitled to their entry fee being returned.
 The BOD has final determination of valid reason.

-Reminder that costs are to be shared.
+Remember that costs are to be shared.
 Boater is responsible for reporting at the end of the trip.
-The co angler is responsible for settling up immediately at the conclusion of the event.
-If you have not settled up, you are restricted from any further events until resolved.
+The co-angler is responsible for settling up immediately at the conclusion of the event.
+If you have not settled, you are restricted from any further events until resolved.

 If a non-refundable expense is incurred, and a last-minute cancellation is made, the cancelling party may still be required to cover a portion of the non-refundable expense.
 We will leave it up to the parties to reach an agreement.
 If one cannot be reached, the parties should notify the BOD to hear both sides and propose a solution.
 Both parties will be restricted from participating in any DBM events until a compromise is reached.